Ultimate Guide on Campfire Safety for Kids

 Watching from a Safe Distance

-One of the first things I teach my children is the concept of a “safe circle” around the campfire.
-Each person has a designated spot where they can sit, watch, and participate without getting too close to the flames.
-This simple system helps kids understand their personal boundaries around fire and reduces the risk of accidental burns or trips near the fire.
+One of the first things I teach my children as part of campfire safety for kids is the idea of a “safe circle” around the fire.
+Each person has a designated spot where they can sit, watch, and take part without getting too close to the flames.
+This simple system is one of the most effective campfire rules for kids because it gives them a clear, visual understanding of where their boundaries are.

 Hands-On Learning